 2. EgyptFrom Cairo to Aswan, this trip brings the land of the pharaohs to life.
 You'll visit the Pyramids, Valley of the Kings and Luxor Temple and cruise down the Nile in style.
 This is the perfect way to explore Egypt.

 This 16th-century Spanish castle stands in a commanding location overlooking the bay of Cartagena and the city below.
-A UNESCO World Heritage Site, the castle is a maze of tunnels and turrets and is definitely one of the city’s must-visit attractions.
+A Unesco-listed site, the castle is a maze of tunnels and turrets that is definitely one of the city’s must-visit attractions.